top of page

 Science

 The science curriculum is designed so that children can make sense of the world around them.
 Topics or themes are chosen by observing children; in this way, children can see the relevance of science to their own lives.
-As with the other curriculum domains, science is integrated into everything children do during their school day.
+As with the other curriculum domains, science is integrated into everything children do during school.
 Teachers encourage children to develop an attitude of respect for nature and their surrounding environment.
-Children record, order, categorize, generalize, discuss and make predictions based on their observations of the natural environment and natural materials.
+Children record, order, categorize, generalize, discuss, and make predictions based on their natural environment and material observations.

 Physical Health & Development

 All children need opportunities to move and use their bodies.
-Young children do so constantly as they experiment with what their bodies can do and where their bodies will fit.
-Just as children like to manipulate toys, they enjoy putting their bodies in, on, under, over, through, behind and around.
+Young children do so constantly as they experiment with what their bodies can do and where they will fit.
+Just as children like to manipulate toys, they enjoy putting their bodies in, on, under, over, through, behind, and around.

 Music